COMPARING GOD'S COVENANTS

 THE OLD COVENANT/TESTAMENT

-The Old Testament is comprised of four major covenants established by God with specific individuals and their descendants.
-These are presented in the following chronological order:
+The Old Testament is comprised of four major covenants established by God with specific individuals and their descendants, and are as follows:

 1. Adamic (Gen 3:16-19)